Ethel Newbold: Career

 She first taught at Godolphin School, Salisbury.
 Her move to Statistics was induced by her work during the First World War in the Ministry of Munitions.
-She studied for a M.Sc. in the University of London, which she received in 1926, and was awarded a Doctorate in 1929.
+She studied for a MSc in the University of London, which she received in 1926, and was awarded a Doctorate in 1929.
 She became a member of the Medical Research Council in 1921, working on medical and industrial studies.

 Ethel Newbold published 17 papers within the eight years she conducted research at the Medical Research Council.
 In his obituary, Major Greenwood describes her as "the best mathematical statistician and I think quite the best logician" of the group at the National Institute of Medical Research.

-She was elected a Fellow of the Royal Statistical Society in 1921 and was the first woman awarded the Guy Medal in Silver in 1928, for the paper "practical Applications of Statistics of Repeated Events, particularly to Industrial Accidents" and for her other contributions to the then novel experimental study of epidemiology.
+She was elected a Fellow of the Royal Statistical Society in 1921 and was the first woman awarded the Guy Medal in Silver in 1928, for the paper"practical Applications of Statistics of Repeated Events, particularly to Industrial Accidents" and for her other contributions to the then novel experimental study of epidemiology.
 She served on the Council of the Royal Statistical Society between 1928 and 1933.

 Death

 She died at Woodend House, Hayes End, Middlesex in March 1933 after "a long illness".
-Her coffin left her mother’s home of Imberley Lodge, East Grinstead and her funeral "took place quietly at Tunbridge Wells Cemetery in the presence of family and intimate friends on Thursday 30th March".
+Her coffin left her mother's home of Imberley Lodge, East Grinstead and her funeral "took place quietly at Tunbridge Wells Cemetery in the presence of family and intimate friends on Thursday 30th March".

 Major Greenwood, with whom she had worked at the Medical Research Council wrote a professional obituary for her in the Journal of the Royal Statistical Society, ending with a touching tribute.
-“The pages of a scientific journal are no doubt not the place in which to expiate on the personal qualities of a friend and colleague.
+"The pages of a scientific journal are no doubt not the place in which to expiate on the personal qualities of a friend and colleague.
 But I may be permitted to say, and all those who knew her will agree it is no mere obituary rhetoric, that Ethel Newbold had a genius for friendship and all whom she honoured with her friendship will remember her generosity in word and deed.
-She never said, much less did, an unkind thing and has influenced for good the lives of all her colleagues and assistants.”
+She never said, much less did, an unkind thing and has influenced for good the lives of all her colleagues and assistants".